yaoyongpeng2/DoItYourself/myRedis/README.md

 2. framework using `asynchronous` `non-blocking` `socket channel` to recieve commands and return result.

-to do list:
+3.can be connected by redis-client to do list:
 ===

-1. can be connected by redis-client
+1. concert output to the fomat as redis potocol

 2. can be a redis slave,such as: ping and sync between master and slave